-Then we got the new my husband would move.
-Meaning we are going to have to find a way to pay a mortgage and rent.
+Then we got the news that my husband would move.
+The Army is never satisfied to leave you in one place, especially after you purchase your home.
+I believe they have you on an alert system, as soon as VA backs your loan you have to move.
+Him moving means we are going to have to find a way to pay a mortgage and rent.
 Authoring actually costs you money, so my job is a deficit on us.
-Soon we will not exactly able to free up funds for a family outing.
+Soon we will not exactly able to free up funds for a family outing, and eventually my writing will stop.
 Knowing I couldn’t take my kids again began to bother me.
 It irks me that we don’t have enough to do private school and they will have to wait longer for braces, but that is life.
 As long as they are healthy, happy, and have what they need the rest is just a bonus.

 My kids are now teenagers and we were losing them to the people on their game systems or phones, so I decided it was time to get a “new Jack” so – to – speak.
 Of course, I will embarrass my kids.
 I will act like a child again.
 I will laugh and make them laugh by being goofy.